-“When we invest in women and girls, we are investing in the people who invest in everyone else” Melinda Gates
+“When we invest in women and girls, we are investing in the people who invest in everyone else.”

-Over the past month Bridget and I have been asked to do a number of interviews relating to Equita, and discuss what we are offering and the benefits of the platform.
-One question we recently were asked was why now?
-The short answer is – we were tired of waiting.
-There are many other firms and initiatives in the industry targeted towards supporting women, but we wanted action now and Equita gives us a way to connect with other females planners today and for us to have a voice in an industry where we often feel that our words are dismissed.
+The short answer is: We are tired of waiting.
+In the financial services industry, there are many other firms and initiatives targeted at supporting women — but we want action now.
+Equita gives us a way to connect with other female planners today, and it enables us to have a voice in an industry where we often feel like our words are dismissed.

-FA Magazine recently published an article titled, “Want More Women Advisors?” and the writer asked advisors around the country to list what needs to be done to increase the number of women financial advisors.
-Reading the responses summarized in the article brought me back to remembering why I started my firm, Method Financial Planning, 3 years ago, what I needed and how I found it:
+Last year, Financial Advisor Magazine published an article titled, “Want More Women Advisors?”
+The writer asked financial advisors around the country to offer their opinions on what they felt needed to change to increase the number of women financial advisors.
+When I read the responses summarized in the article, it reminded me of why I started my firm, Method Financial Planning, three years ago; what I needed; and how I found it:

-When my first son was born I was a new mom trying to succeed in a very demanding job and figure out the mom thing at the same time.
-My husband and I both had long commutes and demanding jobs and with no family local to the area we decided to hire a nanny to look after our son.
-A few months into my transition back to work our nanny got sick so my husband and I tried the best we could to cover work and childcare for the next few days until our nanny was well.
+When my first son was born, I was trying to succeed in a very demanding job while figuring out the “mom thing” at the same time.
+My husband had a demanding job as well, plus we both had long commutes.
+With no family local to the area, we decided to hire a nanny to look after our son.
+One day, a few months into my transition back to work, our nanny called in sick — so my husband and I tried our best to cover work and childcare for the next few days until our nanny was well.

-One morning after I returned to the office I was told that I needed to find a contingency plan for childcare if my nanny couldn’t make and it couldn’t be me.
+After I returned to the office, my supervisor told me that I needed to find a contingency plan for childcare if my nanny couldn’t make it — and that “plan” couldn’t be me.

-When I finally launched my own practice I still very much appreciated the women I had met, but I needed even more support.
-I needed to find women that not only were planners but were also business owners.
+When I finally launched my own practice, I still appreciated the women I met previously, but I needed even more support.
+I needed to find women who were not only planners but business owners as well.

-As a member of Equita I am able to run my business more efficiently, offer better solutions to my clients and continue to grow my firm with the support and collaboration of the other network members.
-Equita is about more than just my partner, Bridget Grimes and I. It is about the impact we can all have on an industry that needs to see change.
+As a member of Equita, I am able to run my business more efficiently, offer better solutions to my clients, and continue to grow my firm with the support and collaboration of other network members.
+Equita is about more than just me and my partner, Bridget; it is about the impact we can all have on an industry that needs to see change.